thehunte199/Database-Team-Project/Contributions.md

 ## Fixing Bugs

-All bugs should be fixed on their own feature branch, in which the name should be prefaced with "Bugfix-".
+All bugs should be fixed on their own feature branch, in which the name should be prefaced with "bugfix-".
 The remainder of the branch name should briefly describe the bug being fixed, and can either be done through referencing the issue #, or through descriptive text.

 ## Handling Merge Conflicts